kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 _“A massacre is the killing of a large number of people, especially those who are not involved in any fighting or have no way of defending themselves.
 A massacre is generally considered to be morally unacceptable, especially when perpetrated by a group of political actors against defenseless victims.”_ - Wikipedia

 The article begins after the warnings.
 These are necessary to keep readers and interested parties safe from harm.

+There is safety in numbers, the more clones of the [MCBCMF/MCBCMassacre](https://github.com/MCBCMF/MCBCMassacre) there are, the safer the entire world will be.
+If you know git, clone it now and fetch it often.
 ***
 # Warnings
 ## In-Person Contact